-Having a knocked out tooth is one of the most serious dental emergencies for permanent teeth.
-However, there’s a strong chance the tooth can be saved if it is immediate placed back in the tooth socket and dental treatment is sought straight away.
+Having a tooth knocked out is one of the most serious dental emergencies for permanent teeth.
+However, there’s a strong chance the tooth can be saved if it is immediately placed back in the tooth socket and dental treatment is sought straight away.
 If you are unable to reach our office, go to the nearest hospital emergency room for treatment.

 In the meantime, follow the tips below to avoid further damage to a knocked out tooth.

 1. Locate the tooth and try not to touch the root (the part of the tooth under the gum).

 2. If the tooth is dirty, hold it by the crown (the smooth white part) and rinse with milk.
 Do not use water or scrub with a washcloth, shirt or other fabric.